Skip to content

 PRP – Vampire Facelift

-PRP (Platelet Rich Plasma), often referred to as vampire facelift, is a method where growth factors from the patient’s own blood are injected back into the skin after processing.
-PRP therapy is an anti-aging method that works entirely without additives and is therefore excellently tolerated and very natural.
+PRP (Platelet-Rich Plasma) treatment is a method in which growth factors extracted from the patient’s own blood are processed and then reinjected into the skin.
+PRP therapy is an anti-aging treatment that uses no additives whatsoever, making it exceptionally well-tolerated and very natural.

-With microneedling, you achieve a refreshed and youthful skin appearance and a radiant look without extended downtime.
+Microneedling gives you a refreshed, youthful complexion and a radiant appearance without any significant downtime.

 Important Facts